MicrosoftDocs/windows-dev-docs/windows-apps-src/design/app-settings/guidelines-for-app-settings.md

 ---
-Description: This article describes best practices for creating and displaying app settings.
+description: This article describes best practices for creating and displaying app settings.
 title: Guidelines for app settings ms.assetid: 2D765E90-3FA0-42F5-A5CB-BEDC14C3F60A
 label: Guidelines